arstephens/TCGA-Glioblastoma-Database/diagrams/README.md

 This image shows the final table structure as displayed in phpMyAdmin Designer after the tables were created and populated.

-It is included to show how the schema was implemented in MySQL, including the final table names, fields, primary keys, and foreign-key connections.
-This view provides a database-level confirmation that the SQL schema matches the intended relational design.
+It is included to show how the schema was implemented in MySQL, including the final table names, fields, primary keys, and foreign key connections.
+This view provides a database level confirmation that the SQL schema matches the intended relational design.

 ---

 ### `Neo4j_diff_expressed_genes.png`

-This image shows the Neo4j graph visualization created from SQL-derived candidate differentially expressed genes.
+This image shows the Neo4j graph visualization created from SQL gotten candidate differentially expressed genes.

 The graph structure is: